 Dateline: Kuala Lumpur, Malaysia

-It’s as if real estate developers around the world have conspired to market their condo projects in the exact same way.
+It looks like real estate developers around the world have conspired to market their condo projects in the exact same way.

 Malaysia’s real estate market may seem to be an attractive investment for foreigners, especially those holding US dollars.

-I recently looked at a chart called “Country growth potential indicators” from Global Property Guide.
-I don’t agree with everything they put out, but the report shows expected GDP and capital growth rates for private investment into the country over the next five years, and I wanted to share my thoughts on some of the results.
+We recently looked at a chart called “Country growth potential indicators” from Global Property Guide.
+Now while we don’t agree with everything they put out, this is interesting as it shows the expected real GDP growth rate for private investment in a number of countries over the next five years.

 For investors, Panama is not just a safe haven, but a haven for returns.
-Yields on residential property are as high as 10%, making them among the highest in the “safe” world.
+Yields on residential property are as high as 7.3%, making them among the highest in the “safe” world.
 Capital gains tax rates are relatively low even if property taxes are a little aggressive.

 For North American expats looking to establish a safe real estate investment overseas, Panama makes a lot of sense.
-One strategy would be to buy a home now and enjoy several years of yield before using the property to qualify for second residency.
+One strategy would be to buy a home now and enjoy several years of yield before using the property to qualify for a second residency.

 If you’re a US citizen, you can exempt up to $500,000 in capital gains if you live in a property for two of five years, making an investment in Panama real estate not only a high-yield property but a potential tax-free home as well.

 Here in Kuala Lumpur, people queue up in an orderly fashion, whereas Jakarta is often pure chaos.
 That said, there are similarities between the neighboring countries in that both have suffered a currency devaluation.

 While Indonesia has a number of relatively complex laws regarding foreign property ownership, foreigners can own condominiums and in some highly bureaucratic cases “landed property” (also known as a “house”).